vilkata41/vilkata41.github.io/about.md

 ![image2](/images/IMG_7587.jpg){:width="50%"}

 I wrote my first book when I was 17 and created a mini-game when I was 17 as well.
 When in university, I was interested in one of my tutors' proposals to start working on different projects that are out of the curriculum and that would help me for later.
-I am currently learning by practice.
+I am currently learning the different areas through practice.

 ### Contact me